 TBA & Associates

-Establishing a private foundation in Saint Kitts & Nevis
+Establishing a Private Foundation in Saint Kitts & Nevis

 There are many locations around the world that offer the facility to set up offshore foundations, but one of the most popular is the island of Nevis, part of the small Caribbean nation of St. Kitts and Nevis.